Online13/mysql-promise-crud/README.md

 ### database

-It's name of database to use
+It's name of the database to use

 ### table

-`table` is optional but if don't add it in creation `MySQL` object, you should use function set for initialize table to use.
+`table`  is optional, but if you don't add it to the `MySQL` instance, you must use the `set` function to initialize the table to use.

 ```js
 db.set('table',"table name");